 Major Initiatives Overseas

-At the Caserones Copper Mine in Chile, 48,200 seedlings of 15 native flora species in an area spanning 1.43 square kilometers are being planted to protect biodiversity.
-The areas being planted are those around Ramadilla on the mine site, and the off-site areas around Maitencillo and Amolanas.
-Completion is slated for 2020.
+At the Caserones Copper Mine in Chile, 48,200 seedlings of 15 native flora species are being planted in an area spanning 1.43 square kilometers to protect biodiversity.
+The areas being planted are those around the Ramadilla River area on the mine site, and the off-site areas around Maitencillo and Amolanas.
+Completion is slated for 2021.

 In addition to planting, efforts are also being made to monitor the native flora and to research the correlation between the propagation and distribution of unique alpine flora located around the mine and the impacts of climate.